JDiaz0523/Psi_analysis/README.md

 | `max.delay`   | Maximum delay to evaluate the variance. |

 #### **Value**
-A numeric vector with length `max.delay`..
+A numeric vector with length `max.delay`.

 #### **Example**
 ```r